uguazelli/VeriRevOps/kb.md

 That happens with "Pirate" APIs (tools that scan QR codes).
 We use the **Official Cloud API**.
 We are compliant with Meta's Terms of Service.
 This is the safest way to run a business on WhatsApp.

 **"What if the AI says something stupid?"**
 We implement "Guardrails."
-We can instruct the bot: "If you are 90% unsure, do not answer; tag a human agent."
+We can instruct the bot: "If you are 90% unsure, do not answer; tag a ."
 Also, since we manually curate your data during onboarding, the risk of hallucination is minimized compared to automated scrapers.